 This failure clearly illustrates the inability of Uber’s HR department to protect their employee from sexual harassment.
 Along with this, it can also be seen how the HR department was acting in an impartial manner without a structured HR system probably which resulted in confidential information being leaked out to other parties.

 Oftentimes, crises are the sum of a total number of smaller mistakes made along the lines.
 The same can be said for cases related to sexual harassment.
 Oftentimes, micro behaviors such as inappropriate touching or crude remarks are passed off as mere office banter.

 This is especially true when junior members of staff are dealing with more senior members of the organization.
 Over time, as such behavior becomes the norm, the lines between acceptable and non-acceptable behavior become blurred which can lead to inappropriate behavior.

 By taking a more active role in preventing workplace sexual harassment, HR professionals can significantly reduce such incidences through education and awareness.
 For example, developing guidelines that explicitly state appropriate workplace behavior is one way of curbing sexual harassment.

-Another would be by providing employees with a channel or HR system to anonymously contact the HR department to report any incidences.
+Another would be by providing employees with a channel or HR system to anonymously contact the HR department to report any incidents.
 Also, all reports should be treated seriously and investigated thoroughly without fear or favor.
 Not only does this encourage employees to speak up, but it also sends a clear message to potential abusers in the workplace.